ashtonian/RQL.NET/README.md

 ## Hackability

 This library was structured to be a highly configurable parser.
 Most of the parser's components can be overriding directly or via a delegate or interface implementation via the [`Defaults`](Rql.NET/Defaults.cs) class.
 Most notably [`Defaults.DefaultConverter`](Rql.NET/Defaults.cs) and [`Defaults.DefaultValidator`](Rql.NET/DefaultTypeValidator.cs).
-Additionally many of the data structures and internal builders are exposed via public constructors to enable this packge to be used as a library.
-You could also implement a [custom class specification](Rql.NET/ClassSpecBuilder.cs), [field specification](Rql.NET/ClassSpecBuilder.cs), and [operation mapper](Rql.NET/IOpMapper.cs) relatively easily.
+Additionally many of the data structures and internal builders are exposed to enable this package to be used as a library.
+You could also implement a [custom class specification](Rql.NET/ClassSpecBuilder.cs), [field specification](Rql.NET/ClassSpecBuilder.cs), and [operation mapper](Rql.NET/IOpMapper.cs) to add pretty heavy customizations including custom types and operations.

 ```c#
 public static class Defaults